Invest 92L likely to become next Atlantic tropical threat

 The area of likely development is the same spot where Gonzalo strengthened last week.

-If the west or northwestward track continues in the coming days, this budding tropical depression could impact the Leeward or Windward islands as early as midweek.
+If the west or northwestward track continues in the coming days, this budding tropical depression could impact the Leeward Islands as early as midweek.

 "Interests in and around the Caribbean should be carefully monitoring this tropical wave in the coming days," said Pydynowski.